xiaowuc2/xiaowuc2/README.md

   <p><pre align="center">
 <strong>Rohit P Mandal /</strong> <a href="https://xiaowuc2.vercel.app">​Homepage​</a> / <a href="https://twitter.com/xiaowuc2">Twitter</a> / <a href="https://linkedin.com/in/xiaowuc2">​LinkedIn​</a> / <a href="https://scholar.google.com/citations?user=iHd8-ZkAAAAJ&hl=en">​Google Scholar​</a> / <a href="https://leetcode.com/xiaowuc2">​LeetCode​</a> / <a href="https://www.youtube.com/channel/UCX7oe66V8zyFpAJyMfPL9VA">​YouTube​</a></pre></p>

- I’m an undergraduate(4th year Computer Science) machine learning enthusiast, currently working on research projects pertaining to Computer Vision and Deep Learning.
+ I’m a Machine Learning Researcher, currently working on research  projects pertaining to Computer Vision and Deep Learning.
 I've experience in both industrial research academic research in  the field of Machine Learning and Computer Vision.
 I'm willing to acquire more advanced knowledge in the field of Artificial Intelligence, Machine Learning and Data Science.

 <br>